 • This article is also posted on EzineArticles.com

 • This article was also posted, in its original format, on Meltwater.com.
-But, unfortunately, someone hijacked my article, and re-named it, added their name to it as co-author, and then re-posted it on the Meltwater website and on the Business2Community.com website.
+But, unfortunately, someone hijacked my article, and re-named it, added their name to it as co-author, and then re-posted it on the Meltwater website.
+Another person then re-posted it on the B2C website and added their name to it.
 LOL.

 • Thank you to author Dale Thele for sharing my article